-If you want to build the capacity of communities, organizations and policymakers to advance human rights, social justice and the well-being of all people, then the Organizational Leadership & Policy Practice concentration may be the right focus for your master’s degree in social work.
+If you want to build the capacity of communities, organizations and policymakers to advance human rights, social justice and the well-being of all people, then Organizational Leadership & Policy Practice may be the right focus for your master’s degree in social work.

 Your Career Options

 Organizational Leadership & Policy Practice careers respond to social work’s ethical mandate to challenge social injustice and pursue social change by working to influence policies, programs, communities and systems that affect individual lives.
 Given the need for this work, the Council on Social Work Education has created a commission to advance this type of macro social work practice.
 With an MSW specialization in Organizational Leadership & Policy Practice, your community social work career could include: